1 Fuel stations development process: Turnkey Process

 EPCM has an in-house legal department capable of assisting with required contractual agreements (i.e. develop/review of lease agreements, develop/review of supply agreements, facilitation during negotiations, etc.) should there be any opportunity for this requirement.

-Site-, retail- and/or construction licensing are required to be approved prior to breaking ground with any construction activities.
+Site-, retail- and/or construction licensing is required to be approved prior to breaking ground with any construction activities.
 Type of licensing depends on operations to be installed (wholesale, retail, etc.).

 EPCM assists our clients with the following tasks:

-License applications on behalf of client at the relevant regulatory authority;
+License applications on behalf of the client at the relevant regulatory authority;

 Assistance with preparing all documentation required for licence applications;